// phbeks.com

 3. Reload the page.

 Click below to copy a short report (browser, OS, devices it can see, sample rate).
-Paste it into your ticket — it usually saves a round trip of questions.
+Paste it into your Slack conversation — it usually saves a round trip of questions.